Gipsy Moth IV: Greenwich

-Gipsy Moth IV's restoration
+Gipsy Moth IVs restoration

 By the early 2000s, the condition of Gipsy Moth IV, even though she continued to rest in a Greenwich dry dock hoist, had seriously deteriorated.
 In 2003, Paul Gelder, editor of the London-based sailing magazine Yachting Monthly, launched a campaign to restore the yacht and sail her around the world in 2006 on the 40th anniversary of Chichester's voyage, and the 100th birthday of the magazine.
 He enlisted the support of The Blue Water Round the World Rally, a club-style cruising rally that the magazine had been covering since 1995.

 In 2004, in a joint proposal with Yachting Monthly and Gipsy Moth IVs owners, The Maritime Trust, the yacht was purchased by the United Kingdom Sailing Academy (UKSA) in Cowes, Isle of Wight, for a token sum of £1 and a gin and tonic (Chichester's favourite tipple).
 The UKSA, Yachting Monthly and the Maritime Trust were the three major project partners in the campaign to save the yacht.

 In November 2004 Gipsy Moth IV was lifted out of Greenwich dry dock and taken by road to Camper and Nicholson's yard in Gosport, where she had been built and launched in 1966, for restoration.
 Although C&N did the work at cost price, the structural restoration cost more than £300,000, with money raised by donations from the public.
 Over 9000 hours were spent during the 28 week project.
 The additional equipment and services were provided by the British marine industry.
 As part of the yacht's restoration, the original B&G Navigation equipment was replaced with up to date electronics, but the original devices were left on a covering panel to maintain the feel of the 1966 build.
 On 20 June 2005, Gipsy Moth IV was relaunched and put back into "active service" by HRH Princess Anne.

 Second voyage

-Gipsy Moth IV set sail from Plymouth Sound on the first leg of the 2005-07 Blue Water Round the World Rally on 25 September 2005.
+Gipsy Moth IV set sail from Plymouth Sound on the first leg of the 2005–07 Blue Water Round the World Rally on 25 September 2005.
 She had a mixture of experienced crew and teams of disadvantaged youth on board, including for part of the voyage: